aanya25bai10422/vityarthi-java-project/README.md

 javac -version
 ```

-Step 2: Clone/download the Project
+Step 2: Clone the Project

 Git clone the project:
 ```